horatioh13/ROS_WORK/README.md

    ros2 topic echo /servo_node/delta_twist_cmds
    rqt_graph
    ```
-   In terms of debuggin strategy, it is important to understand the flow of information from the computer to the robot.
+   In terms of debugging strategy, it is important to understand the flow of information from the computer to the robot.
 This will generally be publisher-node-service-node.
 It must be idenified at which point the information breakdown is      occuring.
 This can be done easily by echoing topics within nodes to see what they are receiving.
    I found that publishing velocity commands directly to the twist controller through the command line caused servo_node to fail in some place, but when I made a python script using rclpy to set up a publisher and publish the velocity        commands to the twist controllre automatically, it worked fine.

    note: ChatGPT and other LLMs are good for helping with debugging, but be warned, some models do not have knowladge of the newest documentation/structure for ros 2 jazzy, and the llms like to go down rabbit holes.
 I found the LLMs are      best for telling me the exact command line commands to help with debugging.